Royal Swan Upping 2009

 Swan Upping, the annual census of the swan population on a particular stretch of the River Thames, was announced today by David Barber, The Queen’s Swan Marker.

-This year's Swan Upping will start on Monday 14 July at Sunbury-on-Thames and end at Abingdon, Oxfordshire on Friday 18 July.
+This year’s Swan Upping will start on Monday 20th July, departing from Eton and ending at Abingdon, Oxfordshire on Friday 24th July.

 The ceremony of Swan Upping dates from the twelfth century and takes place during the third week of July every year.
 It has always been the duty of the Sovereign’s Swan Marker to count the number of young cygnets each year and ensure that the swan population is maintained.

-With the assistance of the Swan Warden, Professor Christopher Perrins of the University of Oxford, the swans and young cygnets are also assessed for any signs of injury or disease.
+With the assistance of The Queen’s Swan Warden, Professor Christopher Perrins of the University of Oxford, the swans and young cygnets are also assessed for any signs of injury or disease.

 Announcing the dates for Swan Upping, David Barber reported:

 “For the past two years high water levels and strong streams have resulted in many fatalities among young cygnets and substantially lower numbers have been recorded on the River Thames.
 Fortunately, this year, we have experienced normal river conditions and we are expecting a higher number of cygnets in line with the figures for 2006.

 There has been a reported increase in attacks on both young cygnets and adult swans involving domestic dogs over the past year.
 These attacks are a major concern to swan rescue organisations, resulting in serious injuries and often death.
 We can only stress that dog owners should ensure their dogs are kept under control at all times, and particularly in the presence of wildlife.
 Swans also continue to be injured by discarded fishing tackle; this is a perennial problem which can cause dreadful injuries and we would urge people, when fishing, to ensure they dispose of all used tackle in a safe and appropriate manner.